The Nobles

 Twelve national objectives that guide every policy, pledge, and branch action across Ghana.

-1. Elect Harrison Mensah Adiko as an Independent President of Ghana, and stand hundreds of Independent Parliamentary Candidates across the country's constituencies.
+1. Elect Harrison Mensah Adiko as an aspiring independent presidential candidate for President of Ghana, and stand hundreds of Independent Parliamentary Candidates across the country's constituencies.

 2. Take the next government of Ghana from the hands of the NDC and NPP and place it in the hands of citizens committed to leading the nation differently.